Ultimate Guide to Google Business Photo Optimisation

 Do’s:

-• Share current, unedited photos of your business
+• Share current photos of your business in action.

-• Include real staff and genuine customer interactions
+• Include real staff and customer interactions (with permission).

 Don’ts: